Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Results and discussion

 \subsection{Lateral imaging of domain walls of a maze domain state with XMLD contrast}

-After successfully identifying N\'eel-type skyrmions utilizing the advantage of XMLD, we also investigated the domain walls for maze-like domains using the same technique, as shown in Fig.~\ref{fig:maze}.
+After successfully identifying N\'eel-type skyrmions utilizing the advantage of XMLD, we also investigated the domain walls for maze-like domains using the same technique, as shown in Fig.~\ref{fig:maze}(a-c).
 One can easily observe that the domain walls at the top/bottom sides are more pronounced for LV, and that the domain walls at the left/right sides show more intensity for LH, similar to the domain walls in skyrmions shown in Fig.~\ref{fig:XMLD}d.
 Note that, one still can see a weak contrast for some domain walls which do not follow this rule.
 This result indicates that the majority of the domain walls for maze-like domains are N\'eel-type with a low mixing of Bloch-type.
-We also applied Fast Fourier Transform (FFT) to the STXM images, which show different patterns for different polarizations (see Fig.~\ref{fig:maze}d-f).
+We also applied Fast Fourier Transform (FFT) to the STXM images, which show different patterns for different polarizations (see Fig.~\ref{fig:maze}(d-f).
 The FFT shows a ring pattern for circular polarization.
-For linear polarization, however, it shows an ellipse with long vertical axis for LV and an ellipse with long horizontal axis for LH, which represent the preference of N\'eel-type domain walls.
+For linear polarization, however, it shows an ellipse with long vertical axis for LV and an ellipse with long horizontal axis for LH, which represent the preference of N\'eel-type domain walls (compare also to the results of micromagnetic simulations shown in the Supplementary Note S3 and Supplementary Note S4).